Reem-5/wearable-vibrotactile-stroke-rehabilitation/README.md

 The `Figures` folder contains the publication-quality figures included in the manuscript.

+Figures are provided in PDF format for viewing and reference.

 ---

 ## Software Requirements

-The analyses were performed using Python 3.
+The analyses were performed using **Python 3**.

 Required Python packages include: